CSCfi/csc-user-guide/docs/cloud/tutorials/email.md

 When sending e-mail, you need a valid `Sender` address in your e-mails, such as your university e-mail address, since this will be validated by the SMTP server.
 Please note that this is a different e-mail header attribute from the `From` attribute.

-If you want to set up any services on _Rahti_ that generate a large amount of SMTP traffic (e.g. public mailing lists), please contact the CSC Service Desk to coordinate this.
+If you want to set up any services on _Rahti 2_ that generate a large amount of SMTP traffic (e.g. public mailing lists), please contact the CSC Service Desk to coordinate this.

 ## Example